2013 – Gluten Free Living

 Miniature bell peppers are a delicious treat to pack for travel snacks.
 Here I’ve packed them in snack bags instead of the smaller zip lock containers.

-Cantaloupe is another great fruit to take along for travel snacks.
+Cantaloupe, honeydew melon, watermelon and pineapple are other great fruits to take along for travel snacks.
 Be sure to pack your plastic forks and napkins if you pack this.

 Apples, pears, oranges and grapefruit are also great travel snacks.
 If you can’t bite into apples and pears then you can cut them in fourths, remove the seeds and cores, and then soak for a few seconds in lemon juice before packing up in zip lock bags or containers.